Dubuque, Iowa minor league baseball: Dubuque baseball history

 Dubuque debuted playing as members in the Northwestern League in 1870.

 The Dubuque Red Stockings played in the Northwestern League in 1879.
-Dubuque played in the Central Interstate League in 1888, Illinois–Iowa League in 1890, Eastern Iowa League in 1895 and the Western Association from 1895–1899.
+Dubuque played in the Central Interstate League in 1888, Illinois–Iowa League in 1890, Eastern Iowa League in 1895 and the Western Association from 1895 to 1899.

-The Dubuque Shamrocks played in the Illinois–Indiana–Iowa League from 1903–1905.
+The Dubuque Shamrocks played in the Illinois–Indiana–Iowa League from 1903 to 1905.
 During their inaugural season, the club was managed by future World Series-winning skipper Clarence "Pants" Rowland.
 The Shamrocks won the 1905 Illinois-Indiana-Iowa League Championship.

-The Dubuque Dubs played in the Three-I League from 1906–1915.
+The Dubuque Dubs played in the Three-I League from 1906 to 1915.
 The franchise moved to Freeport, Illinois and became the Freeport Comeons on July 14, 1915.
 Baseball Hall of Fame pitcher Red Faber played for the Dubs in 1909–1910.

 The Dubs returned in 1917 playing in the Central Association.
 The Dubs again moved mid-season, to Charles City, Iowa, where they became the Charles City Tractorites.

 The Dubuque Climbers played in the Mississippi Valley League in 1922 and 1923.
 Baseball Hall of Fame inductee Joe McGinnity played for Dubuque both years, managing the 1923 team.
 McGinnity was 5–8 in 19 games in 1922.
 He was 15–12 with a 3.93 ERA in 42 games in 1923, at the age of 53.
 He led the squad to a first-place finish and the Mississippi Valley League Championship 1923.

 After returning to the Dubs name for the 1924 season, the team became the Dubuque Ironmen for 1925.
 Hall of Fame baseball player Iron Joe McGinnity played for the team.

 The name was the Dubuque Speasmen during the 1926 season and was managed by Bill Speas, after whom the team was nicknamed.
 The team featured multiple players who played or who would go on to play in the major leagues: Estel Crabtree, Luther Harvel, Al Platte and Webb Schultz.